 The birds and bees are not the only ones who dance up a storm.
 The list of dancing animals is much bigger!
 For example, stoats, which is similar to a weasel, dazzle their prey before the killing, dogs ask for food by dancing in front of their masters, the bright peacock spider as well as the mudskipper, this is a fish, they dance for their females.
 What is more, the unicellular algae Volvox dance to survive!

 As for other animals, hardly anybody knows the accurate reason for their wild dancing.
-Many animals use dancing as mating habits to attract the partner, and we call it dance too.
+Many animals use dancing as mating habits to attract the partner, and we call it to dance too.
 So, let’s keep on watching and learning about this beautiful nature with its tenants and dancing, of course!
 It is thought that both humans and animals brain has developed in such a way that we learned to dance by perceiving rhythm in a social context.
 This ability is not a dance craft, but a capability of sensing, using and enjoying the rhythm among its kinds.

 Unlike animals, we – people are more sophisticated creatures and can find plenty of reasons to dance.
 We choose dancing as: